sybrew/the-seo-framework/readme.txt

 		* `Schema.org/WebPage` is now added to every page but 404.
 TODO confirm
 			* `Schema.org/BreadcrumbList` is added to this.
 			* Schema.org/Author is added to this if there's an author registered to the post.
 TODO confirm
-		* `Schema.org/BreadcrumbList` has been rewritten and is now supported on all pages, not just singular posts.
+		* `Schema.org/BreadcrumbList` has been rewritten and is now supported on all types of pages, not just singular posts.
 	* **Breadcrumbs:**
-		* Breadcrumb output is now supported.
+		* TODO Breadcrumb output is now supported.
 Since it appears they aren't coming anytime soon to the Block editor.
 			* You can use the shortcode, `[tsf_breadcrumbs separator=">"]`, which will output a breadcrumb of any kind using the separator ">".
 				* We're planning to convert it to a block once the API is stable enough.
 					* TODO isn't it already?
 It's quite simple, but we want to add options for the separator.